Officer Candidate School (United States Army): Training

-Today, Officer Candidate School is offered in two ways.
-Active duty OCS is a 12-week-long school, taught "in residence" at Ft.
-Benning, Georgia.
-Its primary purpose is to commission second lieutenants into the U.S. Army, U.S. Army Reserve and Army National Guard.
+OCS is offered in three aspects: Federal, Accelerated, and Traditional.
+Federal OCS is a 12-week-long school, taught "in residence" at Fort Benning, Georgia.
+The primary purpose is to commission Second Lieutenants into the U.S. Army, U.S. Army Reserve and Army National Guard.

-Active Duty and Reserve
+Federal

 The Army's Officer Candidate School is programmed to teach basic leadership and soldier tasks, using the infantry battle drills found in Army Field Manual 3–21.8 as a framework for instruction and evaluation of leadership potential.
 A total of 71 tasks are taught and tested while at OCS.
 A candidate should expect to be under constant observation and evaluation by their cadre.
 Mental and emotional stress is induced through a variety of controlled methods, to test problem-solving and moral resolve.
-Additionally, the course is meant to be physically demanding, with numerous tactical road marches, timed runs of varying distance from 2 miles to 5 miles, and Army Combatives training.
+Additionally, the course is meant to be physically demanding, with several tactical road marches and timed runs of distance from 2 miles to 4 miles.
 Beginning with the first class of FY 2008, the calendar length of OCS was shortened from 14 weeks to 12 weeks, thus allowing for more classes to be conducted each fiscal year, thereby raising the maximum capacity of the school to train Second Lieutenants to meet future commissioning needs as the Army grows.
 The current capacity of each class that is conducted is limited to 160 officer candidates.

 Officer Candidate School is conducted in three phases: Basic Phase, Intermediate Phase, and Senior phase.
-Students are referred to as either basic officer candidates (BOCs), intermediate officer candidates (IOCs), or senior officer candidates (SOCs) as their classes progress.
-Initially, upon arrival, the candidates will in-process with HHC and compete via physical fitness test to enter an OCS company.
-Candidates should expect to arrive at Ft.
-Benning in top physical condition as the cutoff has historically been an APFT score of 240–270.
-Once assigned to a class, the candidates have virtually no privileges and enter into a highly controlled environment similar to Basic Training, although they are expected to act like leaders and take charge and responsibility immediately.
-As they progress through the course, they may earn some limited privileges.
+Students are referred to as either Basic Officer Candidates (BOCs), Intermediate Officer Candidates (IOCs), or Senior Officer Candidates (SOCs) as their classes progress.
+Initially, upon arrival, the candidates will in-process with HHC and compete via the Army Fitness Test to enter an OCS company.
+Once assigned to a class, the candidates have no privileges and enter into a highly controlled environment; although they are expected to act like leaders and take charge and responsibility immediately.
+As candidates progress through the course, they may earn some limited privileges.
 Their bearing, deportment, and behavior, both individually and collectively, will affect the return of their privileges.